-Being a trash waste and garbage collector is the fourth most dangerous occupation in the U.S. The main dangers garbage truck operators and workers face are from slippery roads, falling objects, leaking hazardous materials, equipment malfunctions and injuries from the trash itself, like cuts from broken glass.
+Being a trash waste and garbage collector is the fourth most dangerous occupation in the U.S. The main dangers garbage truck operators and workers face are slippery roads, falling objects, leaking hazardous materials, equipment malfunctions, and injuries from the trash itself, like cuts from broken glass.

-Trash, waste and garbage truck workers are not the only ones that can suffer injuries from this potentially dangerous activity.
+Trash, waste, and garbage truck workers are not the only ones who can suffer injuries from this potentially dangerous activity.
 Many Illinois motorists and passengers, pedestrians, and bicyclists are injured or killed every year in accidents caused by trash collecting activity.

 - Garbage trucks weigh about 33,000 pounds when empty and up to 51,000 pounds when fully loaded.
 They are cumbersome and are not easy for drivers to turn.
 This causes them to tip over unexpectedly if the load gets unbalanced or the driver turns sharply.
 Not long ago, in Crest Hill, Illinois, a waste truck driver was trapped when his garbage truck turned over.